Bloomberg Billionaires Index: Launch and background

 Bloomberg Billionaires Index is a daily ranking of the world's billionaires published by Bloomberg News since March 2012.
 It tracks the 500 wealthiest people in the world.
 The ranking was designed to provide a more transparent and accountable presentation of the world's biggest personal fortunes.
 At first, the index only tracked the 20 richest people in the world, and then expanded to 100, 200, 400 and later 500 in October 2016.

 At its launch in 2012, Mexican telecommunications tycoon Carlos Slim was in the top spot, with an estimated $65.8 billion net worth.
 Beginning in May 2013, Microsoft co-founder Bill Gates was the world's top billionaire.
 Amazon CEO Jeff Bezos and Spanish fashion retailer Amancio Ortega both saw a large increase in their respective net worths during 2016 and 2017 and challenged Gates for the number one spot.
 Bezos eventually surpassed him in 2018 and by 2021 was surpassed furthermore by Elon Musk, who was considered the richest person on Earth until mid-December 2022 when Tesla's share price fell and Bernard Arnault became the wealthiest person in the world.
 On May 31, 2023, Elon Musk once again became the wealthiest man on Earth as Tesla's share price rose, while the share price of LVMH, which influenced Bernard Arnault's wealth, fell due to a decline in LVMH's sales.
 On July 3, 2025, Bill Gates dropped off from the top 10 richest for the first time in the Bloomberg Billionaires Index's list, after being in the list since the first publication of the index.
-On September 10, 2025, Larry Ellison achieved the largest single-day wealth increase in net worth for an individual, a record $101 billion since the index's publication.
-This record was set after Oracle's share price jumped 41% in early trading, briefly making Ellison the wealthiest person in the world, overtaking Elon Musk, before Oracle's share price shed some of its gains.
+On June 12, 2026, Elon Musk became the first person to achieved a trillionaire status since the index's publication with a net worth of $1.11 trillion.
+This milestone occurred during the record-breaking IPO of his rocket company, SpaceX, which Musk holds an approximate 42% equity stake in the firm at that time.

 The Index reports on hidden wealth and has uncovered more than 400 hidden billionaires since its founding.
 Bloomberg Billionaires founding editor Matthew Miller said in 2013 that hidden billionaires are identified by "making sure that we have accounted for all the companies in closely-held assets around the world."
 Some of the billionaires the index has uncovered includes JPMorgan Chase chairman Jamie Dimon, In-N-Out Burger president Lynsi Snyder-Ellingson, Ferrari Motors heir Piero Ferrari and the chairman of BIEL Crystal Manufactory Yeung Kin-Man.

 While reporting on hidden billionaires, the index provides coverage of and attempts to put in perspective the wealth of the world's richest people, such as the former Queen Elizabeth II and President of the United States Donald Trump.